fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 It is also possible to set this up using a constant catch value

 rather than constant catch rate.
-To do this, omit hrate
+To do this, omit hrate and

-fill all the catch rows and columns in newdata
+fill all the catch rows and columns in newdata with a

 constant value.
 In this example with chaotic dynamics, this can lead to